Welcome to our website

 Within our common interest in all things related to railways, many of our members have experiences and knowledge stretching back many years, a small number from a life-time career on the railway.
 We meet every month of the year.

 The Vale of Pewsey is an area of low lying ground in Wiltshire located between the chalk downs of Salisbury Plain to the south, and Marlborough Downs to the north.
 The area is essentially rural, with sheep farming on the high ground and arable farming down in the Vale.

 There are no major roads running through it but both the Kennet and Avon Canal and part (the Berks & Hants Extension) of the Great Western Railway main line from London to the South West lie along this route.
 At the western end is the town of Devizes, with Pewsey and Burbage being the next largest settlements further to the east.

 Photo DW Snape

-Click here to view our programme for 2016 and the archive of previous years.
+Click here to view our complete programme for 2019 and the archive of previous years.